-- name: It is the title of the module in the list.
+- Name: The title of the module in the list.

-- core: It is the Drupal’s version available.
-Note that only indicates the major version 7.
+- Core: Drupal’s available version – not that only indicates the major version 7.

-- package: It is the group that owns the module.
-It can be an existing one or a new one.
+- Package: The group that owns the module – it can be an existing one or a new one.

-- dependencies: It indicates the modules that are required for the operation of our own, in this case, put ctools as an example but it is not necessary from beginning.
+- Dependencies: Indicates the modules that are required for the operation, in this case, put ctools as an example but it is not necessary from beginning.

-- configure: It is the URL path of the new module configuration form.
-It is optional and will require certain indications in the file module to make it work.
+- Configure: The URL path of the new module configuration form.
+This is optional and will require certain indications in the file module to work.

-Yes, as we can see, the firstmod.module file could be completely empty, thus creating the module most simple possible…
+As we can see, the firstmod.module file could be completely empty, thus creating the simplest module possible…

-Before continue, you have to introduce the concept of HOOK.
+Before we continue, we must introduce the concept of HOOK.

 They are personalisation of actions.
-Or in another language, Hooks allow us to modify behavior of a method or function without modifying his code, always be prepared.
+Hooks allow us to modify behavior of a method or function without modifying the code.

-We have a function that returns a list with the cities of Spain, and which is prepared to use Hooks about their answer.
-When that functionality is used, before we answer it, invoke all the hooks that “exist” for her.
+We have a function that provides a list with the cities of Spain, and is prepared to use Hooks for their answer.
+When that functionality is used, before we answer it, invoke all the hooks that “exist” for it.
 Any of these hooks can take the list of cities and filter them, reducing the response to cities with more than 10000 inhabitants.
-Where is called the function of cities now beyond will receive the list of cities in Spain with more than 10000 inhabitants and not all the list of cities.

-However, at any time, you can disable the filter Hook and when the function is called again will return the full list, all of this without touching the original function.
+However, at any time, you can disable the Hook filter and when the function is called again the full list will return.
+All of this is done without touching the original function.

 The configuration form